 This delicate dance leaves the pregnant subject in a more compromised state.
 Increased inflammation (called Maternal Immune Activation) during any of these phases caused by a viral infection can “affect fetal brain development and lead to neuronal dysfunctions and behavioral phenotypes that are recognized later in postnatal life”.

-In regards to Covid-19, the CDC, (as of 11/2/2020) multiple studies suggest that pregnant persons are at a significantly higher risk for severe illness requiring ICU admission, invasive ventilation, and a higher potential of dying, than non-pregnant persons.
+In regards to Covid-19, the CDC, (as of 11/2/2020) in multiple studies suggests that pregnant persons are at a significantly higher risk for severe illness requiring ICU admission, invasive ventilation, and a higher potential of dying, than non-pregnant persons.

 This was after adjusting for age, race/ethnicity and underlying medical conditions.
+So actual legit numbers.
 In fact, pregnant persons aged 35-44 were 4 times more likely to require invasive ventilation and 2 times more likely to die than a non-pregnant person.
 There is also an increased occurrence of pre-term labor.

 Id like to point out here that when they compared these findings to influenza, a meta-analysis found no increased risk of ICU admission or death for pregnant persons versus non-pregnant persons.
 My God.
 It’s almost like they are saying IT’S NOT THE FLU.